mightyiam/curated-linter/README.md

 const getOptions = () => (new Proxy({
   CLIEngineOptions: new Proxy({
-    extends: 'standard',
-    globals: new Proxy(['window'], appendHandler)
+    name: 'nofoobar',
+    rules: new Proxy({
+      'id-blacklist': new Proxy([
+        'foo',
+        'bar'
+      ], append)
+    }, frozen)
-  }, noSetHandler)
+  }, frozen)
-}, noSetHandler))
+}, frozen))

-const myLinter = new CuratedLinter('myLinter', getOptions)
+const noFooBar = new CuratedLinter(getOptions)
-module.exports = myLinter
+module.exports = noFooBar
 ```

+As you can see, using proxies, it is possible to implement any override/extension policy.

 ## Curated extensions

-This feature allows official, curated extensions to be automatically used if the user has any of them installed.
+This feature allows official, curated extensions to be automatically used if the end user has any of them installed.

 An official, curated extension is a separate [ESLint sharable configuration package](http://eslint.org/docs/developer-guide/shareable-configs).

-Each member of a provided `options.curatedExtensions` array is expected to be a name of an ESLint shareable configuration.
+Each member of a provided [`options.curatedExtensions`](#curatedextensions) array is expected to be a name of an ESLint shareable configuration.
 The `eslint-config-` prefix may be omitted.
-Each such package, *if the user has it installed*, will be pushed to the end of the `options.CLIEngineOptions.baseConfig.extends` array (will be created if `undefined` and will be made into an array if `false`).
+Each such package, *if the end user has it installed*, will be pushed to the end of the [`options.CLIEngineOptions`](#cliengineoptions)`.baseConfig.extends` array (will be created if `undefined` and will be made into an array if `false`).